Cygnus cygnus (Linnaeus, 1758)

 Black Sea/East Mediterranean population: This population nests in western Siberia and possibly west of the Urals, there may be some degree of cross link with the West & Central Siberia/Caspian population.

-West & Central Siberia/Caspian population: Over wintering between the Caspian Sea and Lake Balkhash, believed to breed in central Siberia (Mathiasson, 1991; Scott and Rose, 1996).
+West & Central Siberia/Caspian population: Thought to breed in central Siberia, and to winter between the Caspian Sea and Lake Balkhash (Mathiasson 1991; Scott & Rose 1996).

-E. Asia population: Dispersed widely during the summer months across northern China and the eastern Russian taiga and winters mainly in Japan, China and Korea (Kondratyev, 1991; Rose and Scott, 1997).
-Migration routes are not as yet fully understood with ongoing ringing programmes in eastern Russia and Japan.
+East Asia population: Dispersed widely during the summer months across northern China and the eastern Russian taiga and winters mainly in Japan, China and Korea (Kondratyev 1991; Rose & Scott 1997).
+Migration routes are not as yet fully understood but ringing and tracking programmes are underway in eastern Russia, China, Mongolia and Japan.

 |Population||Year of latest pop. estimate||Population size||Data types||Trend years||Trend||Trend quality||1% threshold||Source|